Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Temporal pooling strategies

 \subsection{\Acl{gwrp}}

 \Ac{gwrp} \cite{kolesnikov2016seed} provides a smooth transition between mean and max pooling by weighting embeddings according to their strength, so that larger responses contribute more to the pooled representation while information from the entire sequence is retained.
 Formally, \ac{gwrp} first rank-orders the values within each feature dimension of $\mathbf{X}$ in descending order.
-It is parameterized by a decay parameter $r\in[0,1]$ that controls the selectivity of the weighting and is defined as \BE\operatorname{\ac{gwrp}}(\mathbf{X}; r):=\frac{1}{\sum_{t=1}^Tr^{t-1}}\sum_{t=1}^T r^{t-1}\in\mathbb{R}^D\EE where $\mathbf{x}_{(t)j}$ denotes the $t$-th largest value of dimension $j$ in the sequence $\mathbf{X}$.
-For $r=1$, this pooling strategy resembles mean pooling; for $r=0$, this corresponds to max pooling.
+It is parameterized by a decay parameter $r\in[0,1]$ that controls the selectivity of the weighting and is defined as \BE\operatorname{\ac{gwrp}}(\mathbf{X}; r):=\frac{1}{\sum_{t=1}^Tr^{t-1}}\sum_{t=1}^T r^{t-1}\in\mathbb{R}^D\EE where $x_{(t),j}$ denotes the $t$-th largest value of dimension $j$ in the sequence $\mathbf{X}$.
+For $r=1$, this pooling strategy resembles mean pooling.
+For $r=0$, the convention $0^0=1$ is used in the weighting term, yielding max pooling.